Click on image below to submit comments on the Energy section of the draft 2021 Ohio University Sustainability & Climate Action Plan

 All solar PV systems at Ohio University are grid-tied.

 Note: These questions were originally asked and answered for the Davidson College Energy FAQ.
-They were created by Claire Naisby, who was an energy manager at Davidson and is now the Building Systems Integration Manager at Ohio University.
+They were created by Claire Naisby, who was an energy manager at Davidson and then a Building Systems Integration Manager at Ohio University.

 - Where does the electricity (kWh) at Ohio University come from?